 Brighouse 9 miles 9 locks 5 hours

-You could make a detour down through Mill Bank Lock to Figure of Three, to view the repair works to the lock which was damaged so badly by the immense force of water in the February floods.
 From Double Locks, return up the valley.
 Pause at Shepley Bridge for shopping, various pubs or the proper ironmonger's shop.
 Then carry on to Brighouse.
-Quiet moorings in the basin between the two locks, or outside Sainsbury's above.
+Quiet moorings in the basin between the two locks, or outside Sainsbury's above them.
 It's a very short walk into town, with good pubs and restaurants, two supermarkets and shops.

 Salterhebble 4 miles 11 locks 4 hours

 On your return journey, you can take in more details of this historically important navigation, significantly older than most of the canal system - partly designed by John Smeaton, of Eddystone Lighthouse fame.
 You have splendid views of the hills.
 At the top of the last lock, detour right along the short Halifax Arm, and overnight here (Brewer's Fayre and ordinary pub).
 From Salterhebble, you can take the bus up to Halifax; you should not miss the recently restored Piece Hall, where merchants used to buy and sell cloth, and you now have interesting little shops, and lots of events.

 Sowerby Bridge Wharf 2 miles 0 locks 1 hour

 A short sail without locks brings you back to base by 0900.

 This trip gives you plenty to see and do, with the highlight of the Hepworth gallery.